Rob--W/cors-anywhere/README.md

   Example: `['https://good.example.com', 'http://good.example.com']`
 * function `handleInitialRequest` - If set, it is called with the request, response and a parsed URL of the requested destination (null if unavailable).
 If the function returns true, the request will not be handled further.
-It is the responsibility of the function to handle the request.
+Then the function is responsible for handling the request.
+  This feature can be used to passively monitor requests, for example for logging (return false).
 * function `checkRateLimit` - If set, it is called with the origin (string) of the request.
 If this function returns a non-empty string, the request is rejected and the string is send to the client.
 * boolean `redirectSameOrigin` - If true, requests to URLs from the same origin will not be proxied but redirected.